CornellDataScience/education-blogs/_posts/2022-04-14-senior-interviews.md

 ORIE 4740: Statistical Data Mining was mentioned as an underrated class by Stephen.
 It gives a lot of data science practical applications for people interested in going into industry.
 He also mentioned CS 6784: Advanced Machine Learning Topics as the most interesting due to the fast pace and breadth of topics.
 Taking this class earlier on in his college career may have had an impact on his future plans.

 Cora mentions CS/INFO 3300 as being an enjoyable course.
-You get to learn d3, and  make cool visualizations, and the work isn’t too intense.
+You get to learn d3, make cool visualizations, and the work isn’t too intense.

 Bonnie gave insight into the most fun class, Wines, and the most useful, Algo.
 2.5 hours of drinking on a Wednesday for credit is something you can’t miss out on.
 In terms of Algo, it changes your perspective on approaching problems and in her opinion, makes you a better coder; “It will change the way you see the world”.